nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message with a link to the user guide, explaning how to use the commands with detailed descriptions.
+Shows a message with a link to the user guide, explaining how to use the commands with detailed descriptions.

+Format: `help`

 ![help message](images/helpmsg.png)

-Format: `help`

 ### Adding a person: `add`